Transcript below of: Should forward folds be done with a rounded back?

 This question comes from an unknown source.
 The question is, “In all forward folds, should they be done with a rounded back or forehead to knee?
 Are there some poses throughout the series that require chin to shin?”

 Since you said series, I’m going to assume that this person is talking about the Ashtanga series.
 But either way, we can keep it general about forward folding.
-Generally speaking, classical hatha yoga does a more rounded spine.
+Generally speaking, classical hatha yoga does use a more rounded spine.
+If you have herniated discs, please read this article on Practicing Yoga With A Herniated Disc.

 Part of the reason for that is the wrong person doing a very rounded forward bend in their spine can add pressure to the vertebrae, especially if you have a history of, or have, bulging or herniated discs.
 That could be a real problem.